 What is Volume Testing?

-Volume testing is a non-functional Performance Testing, where the software is subjected to a huge volume of data.
-It is also referred as flood testing.
+Volume testing is defined as a type of Software Testing, where the software is subjected to a huge volume of data.
+It is also referred to as flood testing.

 Volume testing is done to analyze the system performance by increasing the volume of data in the database.